JACK-THINK/SCRIPTS-BOOTLOADER-FOR-ASUS-ROUTER/How_to_Use_en-US.md

 ## Installation (Offline)

+> **NOTICE**
+>
+> 1. In all the instances of `SCRIPTS-BOOTLOADER-FOR-ASUS-ROUTER-15.0-15.0` below, the version part `15.0-15.0` can vary when the system gets updates.
+Please replace it with the latest version number.
+Plus, you can auto-complete this part by hitting key \<Tab\>.

 1. Insert a USB flash drive with no files into a USB port of the Router.

 2. Login the router with ssh client.